-Mike Figgis: ‘U.K. Has a Prime Minister Who Wants to be Donald Trump’
+Mike Figgis: ‘U.K. Has a Prime Minister Who Wants to Be Donald Trump’

-“Leaving Las Vegas” director Mike Figgis slammed British Prime Minister Boris Johnson and the Brexit process.
+“Leaving Las Vegas” director Mike Figgis has slammed British Prime Minister Boris Johnson and the Brexit process.

-“We have a Prime Minister who wants to be Donald Trump, but is a complete fool,” Figgis said Friday in Busan.
-Figgis is set as competition jury president at the Busan International Film Festival and was responding to a media question before the jury got down to the task of judging 14 films.
+“We have a prime minister who wants to be Donald Trump but is a complete fool,” Figgis said Friday at the Busan International Film Festival.
+Figgis is set as competition jury president and was responding to media questions before the jury got down to the task of judging 14 films.

 While angry and worried by the three years of Brexit limbo, Figgis said that some good could come from the process.
 “Nothing will ever be the same again.
 The U.K. will not be the same.
 Europe will not be the same.”
 But he quickly tempered that ray of hope by explaining that Brexit “adds to this state of global confusion.”

 Figgis said that he aims to soon be making movies in Korea.
-It was unclear whether the Brexit confusion was his motivation.
+It was unclear whether the Brexit mess was his motivation.

-“I’m on a mission to make a film with Korea.
-There will be a press conference tomorrow with Saram Entertainment to discuss the first project.

 “I’ve been to Korea five times in the last year, taken a lot of meetings.
 My interest is very, very great.”